aaronhuggins/node-libas2/README.md

 ## Roadmap

-- Write code for composing MDN responses
+- Write code for composing MDN responses, completes support for AS2 version 1.0
 - Finish README
-- Support versions of AS2 greater than 1.0
+- Write implementation of CMS compression to support AS2 version 1.1 (see rfc4130 section 6.1)
-- Write implementation of CMS compression
+- Support versions of AS2 greater than 1.1

 ## API